"What is Different Between These Datasets?" A Framework for Explaining Data Distribution Shifts: The Dataset Explanation Framework

-\begin{definition}[\textbf{Value Stability}] The $K$ chosen features must remain approximately constant around the prototype region, i.e., given a prototype $X_p$ from dataset $\mathcal{D}$ and $K$ chosen feature indices $\{m_1, ...m_k\}$, we want to ensure \\ $\mathbb{E}_{X^\prime \in \mathcal{D}^\prime | d(X^\prime,X_p) \leq \delta}\Big[d\Big(X_p[m_1,...m_k], X^\prime[m_1,...m_k]\Big)\Big]$ is small, where $\mD$ is a distance metric that can compare vectors of the same dimension (e.g., $\ell_2$, $\ell_1$, or distances that use inner products).
-If the dataset is labeled, we can optionally one-hot encode the labels and append them to the example vector before computing distances.
-While we chose examples in $\mD^\prime$ that are in an overall $\delta$ neighbourhood of the prototype, there may be some features whose values in the neighbourhood vary less than others.
-Thus, if we choose only $K$ features due to interpretability constraints, we are best off choosing important features whose values are most stable in the neighbourhood.
-One important clarification: for the NSDDs and NSPDs of partial prototypes to remain approximately similar to the original prototypes, we want to preserve the structure of the prototype neighbourhood as much as possible.
-Selecting more features will preserve neighbourhood structure better but will lead to a loss in interpretability -- this tradeoff is illustrated in the appendix (Section \ref{sec:explanation_quality_degradation}). \end{definition} \begin{definition}[\textbf{Rank Stability}] The $K$ features selected should capture as much of the true model behavior as possible, i.e., \textit{they should be important for the \textbf{prototype in $\mD$} and similarly important for its \textbf{neighbours in both $\mD^\prime$ and $\mD$}}.
-This helps the end user reason about neighbouring sample distribution and distance differences only in terms of features that are equally important for both datasets.
-To this end, we generate the LiFIM $\phi(X,Y,\mD)$ using the Rashomon Importance Distribution (RID) method that can return a vector containing intrinsic feature importance scores for each feature in $(X,Y) \in \mD$.
-The equivalent LiFIM for $\mD^\prime$ is $\phi(X,Y,\mD^\prime)$.
-We further break down rank stability into two components below: To enable this, we propose a score for each feature, and we will use the top scoring features within the partial prototype explanation: \end{definition} \begin{itemize} \item \textbf{Rank Difference Penalty :} If feature $j$ is deemed to be very for the prototype $(X_p, Y_p) \in \mD$ (according to $\phi(X,Y,\mD)$), but this feature is not so important for prototype neighbours in either $\mD$ or $\mD^\prime$, it is assigned a high penalty score -- this feature is less likely to be one of the $K$ selected.
-This penalty therefore penalizes the relative rank differences in the importance of feature $j$ in predicting the label for a prototype in $\mD$ and its neighbours in $\mD^\prime$ and $\mD$. \item \textbf{Absolute Rank Penalty:} The above mechanism could result in features which are less important for both the prototype and its neighbourhood being selected (as only the relative rank difference is penalized).
-However, the chosen features should be important for both the prototype and the neighbourhood.
-The absolute rank penalty aims to ensure that a chosen feature that has low rank difference penalty is also an important feature. \end{itemize} As these forces can be opposing, we propose a score function for each feature that is based on a user-defined tradeoff between rank stability and value stability.
+\begin{itemize} \item \begin{definition}[\textbf{Rank Difference Penalty}] If feature $j$ is deemed to be very important for the prototype $(X_p, Y_p) \in \mD$ (according to the local intrinsic importance $\phi(X,Y,\mD)$), but this feature is not so important for prototype neighbors in either $\mD$ or $\mD^\prime$, it is assigned a high penalty score -- this feature is less likely to be one of the $K$ selected.
+This penalty therefore penalizes the relative rank differences in the importance of feature $j$ in predicting the label for a prototype in $\mD$ and its neighbors in $\mD^\prime$ and $\mD$. \end{definition} \item \begin{definition}[\textbf{Absolute Rank Penalty}] The above mechanism could result in features which are less important for both the prototype and its neighborhood being selected (as only the relative rank difference is penalized).
+However, the chosen features should be important for both the prototype and the neighborhood.
+The absolute rank penalty aims to ensure that a chosen feature that has low rank difference penalty is also an important feature. \end{definition} \end{itemize} As these forces can be opposing, we propose a score function for each feature that is based on a user-defined tradeoff between rank stability and value stability.
 Given feature $j$, datasets $\mD$ and $\mD^\prime$, an example $(X^\prime,Y^\prime)\in \mD^\prime$, and LiFIM $\phi(X^\prime,Y^\prime,\mD^\prime)$, let $U^\phi_j(X^\prime,Y^\prime, \mD^\prime) = \textrm{rank}\Big(\phi(X^\prime,Y^\prime,\mD^\prime)[j]\Big)$ be the rank of the importance of the feature (i.e., if $j$ is the $3^{rd}$ most important feature, then $U^\phi_j(X^\prime,Y^\prime,\mD^\prime) =3$).
 Then, the scoring function for feature $j$ given example $(X^\prime,Y^\prime) \in \mD^\prime$ and prototype $(X_p,Y_p) \in \mD$ is: